InTereSTingHE/ocr_mathpix/README.md

 # ocr_mathpix
 math/formula ocr by mathpix API
-also alphbet
+Also alphbet
-both handwriting & print
+Both handwriting & print
 LATEX, mathml, and so on

-use screenshot tool and copy the image
+Use screenshot tool and copy the image

 MathpixOCR uses API keys to allow access to the API.
 You can find your API keys on your account dashboard at https://accounts.mathpix.com/ocr-api.